LetsChill/Top.gg-python-webhook-tutorial-/README.rst

 **Now Change some variables in the code**

-- Change TOKEN to your bot's token, can be found in your bots edit>Webhook tab page in Top.gg
+- Change TOKEN to your top.gg api token, can be found in your bots edit>Webhook tab page in Top.gg

 **The variables PASSWORD can be anything, this should stay as a secret, change it to what ever you want! be carefull.**